siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

     * **Note** :Only Conan v2 is supported.

-    * If you previously used `conan.lock` files with Conan v1, you now need to generate `dep.json` files using the `conan graph info`.
+    * If you previously used `conan.lock` files with Conan v1, you now need to generate `*.dep.json` files using the `conan graph info`.

-    * To generate the required dependency graph file for Conan v2 projects, run the following command in your project directory:    ``` conan graph info . -f json > dep.json
+    * To generate the required dependency graph file for Conan v2 projects, run the following command in your project directory where conanfile.py is present:    ``` conan graph info . -f json > conan.dep.json

-    * file name should end with dep.json as appSettings.json is configured to pick files with .dep.json suffix
+    * file name should end with dep.json as appSettings.json is configured to pick files with *.dep.json suffix

     *  user can change the file pattern if required in the app settings